damoeb/feedless/README.md

 - Workflow Builder
 - Self-Hosting

+## Verticals
+Due to the general use case of feedless, I can build plenty of verticals on top of it.
+- [locale.events](https://lokale.events) event listing by geo position

 ## License

 Feedless is released under non-competitive FSL license, that falls back to Open Source Apache 2 after two years ([FSL-1.0-Apache-2.0](https://fsl.software/)).